rpicon320/ECC-Core-Updates/replit.md

   - Quick search buttons for Google Shopping, Amazon, and Walmart
   - Clean UI for managing retailer links with add/remove functionality
+  - Insurance coverage tracking and ECC care team notes ✓ Integrated authentic retailer reviews system
+  - Added reviews_url field to product model for direct retailer review links
+  - Enhanced admin form with reviews URL, rating, and review count fields
+  - Updated product cards to link directly to retailer reviews when available
+  - Displays actual star ratings and review counts from retailer data
-  - Insurance coverage tracking and ECC care team notes ✓ Application fully operational with all core features functional
+  - Falls back to internal review system when retailer URL not provided ✓ Application fully operational with all core features functional